 Gedney Swamp is a 57-acre state-designated wetland protected by Pruyn Sanctuary.
 Pruyn Sanctuary drains to the New Croton Reservoir.
 As dedicated open space, Pruyn Sanctuary also protects the drinking water quality of the New York City watershed.

-One of the most popular sanctuary features is a small butterfly and hummingbird garden open to the public.
+One of the most popular sanctuary features is a small butterfly and hummingbird garden open to the public and first established in 2001.
+A demonstration meadow garden featuring plants attractive for birds and other wildlife was added in 2018.
+[More about the Pruyn gardens.]
 The best time to view butterflies and hummingbirds is warm, sunny summer days around noon.

 Pruyn Sanctuary was established through the generosity of Dr. F. Morgan and Agnes Pruyn. [pronounced Prine].